Oklahoma United FC

 Oklahoma United Football Club is an American men's soccer club based in Oklahoma City, Oklahoma.
-The club is a member of the NPSL, a semi-professional soccer league in US Soccer that includes qualification for and participation in the US Open Cup.
+The club is a member of the The League for Clubs, an elite amateur league in US Soccer that includes qualification for and participation in the US Open Cup.

 History

-The NPSL announced the creation of the expansion club, Oklahoma United FC, on January 30, 2025.
-The club plays in the Lone Star conference of the South Region of the NPSL for the 2025 season.
+The National Premier Soccer League announced the creation of the expansion club, Oklahoma United FC, on January 30, 2025.
+The club played in the Lone Star conference of the South Region of the NPSL for the 2025 season.
+The club joined The League for Clubs for the 2026 season.